Tuesday, October 15, 2024

 Travis County Clerks' probate records; deed records

-TxDOT Tribal Histories, Tonkawa Tribe (developed with tribe)
+TxDOT Tribal Histories, Tonkawa Tribe (written in conjunction with tribe)

 Wilbarger's Depredations